dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
-you know I I haven't been
+you know I haven't been
-watching that too closely I all I know is that you know parody ended up being the longest chain and really I I don't agree with the reason why they forked and all they're doing is introducing new issues and i hope that et Cie doesn't follow the same route and is a little more conservative with it its deployment and thickness
+watching that too closely I all I know is that you know parody ended up being the longest chain and really I don't agree with the reason why they forked and all they're doing is introducing new issues and i hope that ETC doesn't follow the same route and is a little more conservative with it its deployment and thickness

 **Carlo Vicari:**
-yeah we're definitely
+yes we're definitely
-taking a security first approach as opposed to accessibility so I think philosophically etherium and et Cie have have very different you know we forked not just in protocol but we forked in a lot of different ways way back you know
+taking a security first approach as opposed to accessibility so I think philosophically etherium and ETC have have very different you know we forked not just in protocol but we forked in a lot of different ways way back you know